 The fees are shown in the following table:

 |1/2 day until / up from 12.15 pm||8.00|

 Sledding like you’ve never seen it before!

 This is a ‘must’ for all winter sports enthusiasts.
-From 19.
-December 2019 you can luge down on a Snooc, on the highest sled run in the Alps.
+This winter, you can also luge down on a Snooc, on the highest sled run in the Alps.
 Get personally acquainted with the new technology.
 Thanks to the Gornergrat railway you can comfortably travel to Rotenboden station and then have a breath-taking run down to Riffelberg station.
 Snooc is the newest generation of sledding; it’s a lightly constructed product, easy to handle and will be an unforgettable experience for both young and old.
 Thanks to having a ski on the snow it has an excellent grip and the seat provides a relaxed position.
 Whether steep or flat, piste or powder snow, sunshine or fog the Snooc will take its rider safely to the end of the run.

 Like our classic sleds, the Snooc can also be rented at Rotenboden station.

 The run is suitable for young and old and makes any family outing an exciting and action-packed day.
 If you were lacking a little in confidence the first time down you can only get braver on the second, third or fourth run and by the fifth run you could do it with your eyes closed.

 Although sledging is great fun it certainly gives you an appetite, and makes you a little bit tired.
 We suggest taking a break at the Riffelhaus 1853.
 Try a hot chocolate, a snack or a complete lunch.
 With the addition of those warming calories you can get back in the Gornergrat Railway and go up to the start at Rotenboden station again.

 Sledging should be fun for everyone and so there are one or two simple rules to follow: